 Beneficial Owners: Shares Registered in the Name of a Broker, Bank or Other Nominee.
 If, at the close of business on the Record Date, your shares were held not in your name, but rather in a stock brokerage account or by a bank or other nominee on your behalf, then you are considered the beneficial owner of shares held in "street name."
 As the beneficial owner, you have the right to direct your broker, bank or other nominee how to vote your shares by following the voting instructions your broker, bank or other nominee provides.
-If you do not provide your broker, bank or other nominee with instructions on how to vote your shares, your broker, bank or other nominee may, in its discretion, vote your shares with respect to routine matters but may not vote your shares with respect to any non-routine matters.
+If you do not provide your broker, bank or other nominee with instructions on how to vote your shares with respect to routine matters but may not vote your shares with respect to any non-routine matters.
 Please see "What if I do not specify how my shares are to be voted?" for additional information.